elix22/Edddy/Ideas.md

 ## EMP Format

-EMP stands for Edddy Map
+EMP stands for Edddy Map.
+It contains the relative paths for the models and materials () and a list of Blocks.
+Each Block has an ID, model(name) and material(name).
+Furthermore it contains a list of BlockInstances.
+Each containing a position, rotation and BlockID.